rdsq/blazesh/README.md

     - `static-cwd` - like `static`, but checks only the current directory
     - `disabled` - completely disable git integration

 - `BLAZESH_ACCENT_COLOR` - set the color of the path in the prompt.
 You can set it to any number 0-7 and 9 representing the ANSI color codes.
 The default is `6` (cyan).
-You can also set it to a sequence of colors, and it will show them as repeating colors.
-Try `4 3` or `4 4 4 3 3 3` for longer sequences with better readability
+You can also set it to a sequence of colors, and it will show them as repeating colors. **Examples:**
+    - `5` - magenta
+    - `9` - default color (usually white or black)
+    - `4 3` - 🇺🇦
+    - `4 4 4 4 3 3 3 3` - same as the previous one, but more readabld
+    - `0 1 2 3 4 5 6 7` - full ANSI rainbow